vgteam/long-read-giraffe-experiments/README.md

 * `{root}/plots/{reference}/{mapper}/length_by_mapping-{realness}-{tech}-{sample}{trimmedness}.{subset}.{ext}`: A histogram of read length, broken out by whether the read mapped or not.
 * `{root}/plots/{reference}/{mapper}/length_by_correctness-{realness}-{tech}-{sample}{trimmedness}.{subset}.{ext}`: A histogram of read length, broken out by whether the read was correct, incorrect, or without a truth position.

+## Missing Features

+Right now, Giraffe is always run with `--parameter-preset lr`.
+It isn't run with different presets for HiFi and R10 reads, and it isn't able to be run with combinations of additional flags under the experiment system.